gerohuels/drone-field-analysis/README.md

 ## Input files
 Place your `.mp4` video and matching `.srt` file into the `footage/` folder before running the analysis.

+To search for a specific object, edit `drone_field_analysis/config/search_target.txt` and enter the item you want the model to look for.
+Choose **Custom (file)** in the *Look For* menu to use this value during scanning.

 ## AI bare spot and animal detection

 The `drone_field_analysis/utils/data_processing.py` module demonstrates how to analyze the extracted frames using